Crazyblox/RayLuau/readme.md

 !!
-Project depends on `script.luau` being present in the same directory as the compiled `RayLuau` binary.

-!!
 Project has only been validated to compile on macOS Sequoia.
 Compile on Windows/Linux at your own discretion.

 ## Setup: